BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 When you run this command, Red may give you a warning about installing third party cogs.
 If you're presented with this, you'll need to respond in chat with "I agree".
 We'll provide a, relatively same-in-spirit disclaimer below.

 >[!WARNING]
->**Installing third-party cogs can increase resource utilization of your bot and severely degrade usability in resource-restricted environments.** Only install, cogs, from sources that you trust, and when possible, audit code before updating the versions your bot loads.
+>**Installing third-party cogs can increase resource utilization, create security risks, reduce system stability, and otherwise severely degrade usability of your bot, especially in resource-restricted environments.** Only install cogs from sources that you trust, of which you trust test and verify their code.

 ### Public cogs